bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 Here is the feature I want to implement next.
 If you have any recommended or updated feature, feel free to share.

-### Look into ZFS (RAID-Z)

-> Why?
-Because now array writing will slow down, no matter what system, even using a cable to mount and copy also slows down.
-I didn't feel it before, but now that I've started editing videos, the materials are easily tens of GBs, and the array performance is really lagging behind.

-unRAID 6.12 already supports it. unRAID 7 already supports using RAID-Z instead of traditional arrays.

 ## Updates at December 2022

 ### IPv6 was enabled on OpenWrt